HRI-EU/ProMis/README.md

 # Probabilistic Mission Design

 This repository implements Probabilistic Mission Design (ProMis).
-ProMis allows the user to formalize their knowledge about local rules, such as traffic regulations, to constrain an agent's actions and motion.
+ProMis enables users to formalize their knowledge of local rules, such as traffic regulations, to constrain an agent's actions and movements.
-To do so, we employ probabilistic first-order logic, a mathematical framework combining formal reasoning with probabilistic inference.
+To achieve this, we employ probabilistic first-order logic, a mathematical framework that combines formal reasoning with probabilistic inference.
 This provides a weighted belief whether the encoded rules are satisfied for a state or action.

 Using ProMis, we pave the way towards Constitutional Agents.
-Such agents can give reason for their actions and act in a principled fashion even under uncertainty.
+Such agents can give reasons for their actions and act in a principled fashion even under uncertainty.
-To this end, ProMis gives high-level, easy-to-understand, and adaptable control over the navigation process, e.g., to effortlessly integrate local laws with operator requirements and environmental uncertainties into logical and spatial constraints.
+To this end, ProMis provides high-level, easy-to-understand, and adaptable control over the navigation process, for example, to seamlessly integrate local laws, operator requirements, and environmental uncertainties into logical and spatial constraints.

-Using ProMis, scalar fields of the probability of adhering to the agent's constitution across its state-space are obtained.
+Using ProMis, scalar fields of the probability of adhering to the agent's constitution are obtained across its state space.
-These can then be utilized for tasks such as path planning, automated clearance granting, explaining the impact of and optimizing mission parameters.
+These can then be utilized for tasks such as path planning, automated clearance granting, explaining the impact of, and optimizing mission parameters.
-For instance, the following shows ProMis being applied in a diverse set of scenarios, with a high probability of satisfying all flight restrictions being shown in blue, a low-probability being shown in red, and unsuitable spaces being transparent.
+For instance, the following shows ProMis being applied in a diverse set of scenarios, with a high probability of satisfying all flight restrictions being shown in blue, a low probability being shown in red, and unsuitable spaces being transparent.

 <p align="center">
   <img src="https://github.com/HRI-EU/ProMis/blob/main/images/landscapes.png"/>